-Michelle is an Associate in the Regulatory team.
+Michelle is a Senior Associate in the Regulatory team.

 She advises on statutory investigations and prosecutions in regards to alleged breaches of environmental regulations, health and safety, food hygiene, trading standards, fire safety, nuisance and data protection offences.
 In addition, she supports clients at inquests.

 Acting for companies, directors and individuals, whether privately funded or under the auspices of their insurance cover, she provides guidance on their best defence at each stage: pre-charge, post-charge and through court proceedings if necessary.
 Her creative approach and her willingness to challenge the legitimacy of the legal basis of each regulatory complaint means that she prevents most cases from reaching court.